hoprnet/hoprnet/NETWORK_REGISTRY.md

 ## Deregister a node

-Owner can call `ownerDeregister(address[] accounts)` method from `HoprNetworkRegistry` smart contract to de-register for a list of accounts.
+Owner can call `ownerDeregister(string[] hoprPeerIds)` method from `HoprNetworkRegistry` smart contract to de-register for a list of peers.

 ```
-make deregister-nodes environment=master-goerli network=goerli --native-addresses=<address1,address2,address3,address4>
+make deregister-nodes environment=master-goerli network=goerli --peer_ids=<peerId1,peerId2,peerId3,peerId4>
 ```

 ## Enable and disable globally